 Definition and Examples of Enterprise Value

 Enterprise value is a calculation that theoretically represents the entire cost of a company if a single entity were to take it over.
-For a publicly-traded company, this would mean buying up all of the stock shares, effectively taking the company private.
+For a publicly traded company, this would mean buying up all of the shares of stock, effectively taking the company private.

-A firm’s market capitalization consists only of the number of stock shares it has outstanding multiplied by its current share price.
+A firm’s market capitalization consists only of the number of shares of stock it has, outstanding multiplied by its current share price.

 How Do You Calculate Enterprise Value?

-In other words, EV equates to the amount it would cost you to buy every single share of a company’s common stock, preferred stock, and outstanding debt.
+In other words, EV equates to the amount it would cost you to buy every single share of a company’s common stock and preferred stock as well as outstanding debt.